zichzhang/Chrome-Extension-MCQ-Selector/README.md

 ## Instructions for Developers

->The user must have the latest [Node.js](https://nodejs.org/en/download/) version installed on their computer.
+> Users must have the latest [Node.js](https://nodejs.org/en/download/) version installed on their computer.

 ### Google Chrome / Microsoft Edge ###
 1. Clone the repo in your prefered directory.